ljodea/dgrtwo.github.com/_posts/2017-4-27-ngrams_correlation_green_climate_fund.md

 ### Plotting Correlation with Network Graphs

 We can also look at pairwise correlation among words using network graphs.
-In the following network graphs, every point is a "node" -- and in this case they represent words or bigrams.
+In the following plots, every point is a "node" -- and in this case they represent words or bigrams.
 Every line or arc is an "edge", which represents a relationship between two nodes.

 To see what this means, let's plot pairwise correlations using the word correlations data table we built previously.
 Let's represent the strength of the correlation between two words by both the thickness and colour of the "edges" -- in this case blue lines -- connecting each word.
 In the following graph, a thick dark blue "edge" denotes strong correlation (above 95%).
 Thinner lighter-blue edges represent relatively weaker correlation.